writethedocs/www/docs/writing/conventions/documentation-language.rst

 Sometimes, you can't support multiple languages yourself, but commmunity can.
 As an example, `the PHP documentation`_ is available in several languages.
-The original documentation is english, then translated in several languages.
+The original documentation is English, then translated in several languages.
 In that case, the community is big enough to support the translation process.
 In fact, here, original documentation and its translations are managed as distinct products.